OpenUpSA/municipal-data/README.md

 1. Run with --profiles-from-api to update the muni-specific profile data
 2. Run with --calc-medians and --calc-rating-counts to update comparison data based on profile changes.
 3. Check what changed using `git diff` and commit commit if changes look right.
+4. Run `bin/test-pages.sh` and ensure that all pages return "200 OK"

 ## Annual data